elnormous/SoftwareRenderer/README.md

 * Texture mapping
 * Custom shader support (via extending the Shader class)

-This is a sample output of the renderer:
+This is a sample output of the renderer (a semi-transparent box):
 ![SR sample](https://elviss.lv/files/sr_sample.png)